-8. Google My Business is a place where business owners can claim a listing which shows up in local searches, with a map attached.
 The first 10 non-advertising results that Google shows are often are from Google Maps, so if you have a business and haven’t submitted it, you’re losing out on potential customers.
-You can also claim your listing on Bing Places.
+You can also claim your free listing on Bing Places.

-10. Analyse your website statistics, such as the number of website visitors, which page they first landed on, what location they originated from and where they exited the website.
+It is useful to look at information such as the number of website visitors, which page they first landed on, what location they originated from and where they exited your website.
 Google Analytics is a free tool that can be used to analyse traffic to your website.
-Here are some things you can measure using Google Analytics.

 I hope you found this article useful.
 Walker Websites is based in Highams Park, East London.
 Why not get in touch to see how we can help with your SEO needs?
 Call now – 0777 169 1194.